|

 that connected directly with the adjacent prison where the defendants

 were held.
-The courtroom is still in use today (open for tours on
+The courtroom is still in use today, but can generally be

-weekends), but has changed since 1946 - the room is now smaller and the
+changes since 1946 - the room is now smaller (as is the dock area where

-spectator/press gallery from which this photo was taken no longer
+spectator/press gallery from which this period photo was taken no longer

 exists.
 The original defendants were (first row, left-right) Hermann Göring,